 Monitor your speedTatiana Ayazo/Rd.com Not sure if you're speaking too fast or too slow?
 Try this: Copy and paste a 160-word passage into a word processor.
 Read the passage aloud (at your standard conversational speed) while recording yourself on a tape recorder.
 How long did it take you?
 It should be near the minute mark, says Carol A. Fleming, author of It’s the Way You Say It.
 “Aim for about 155 to 175 words per minute for normal conversation,” she writes.
 If you’re reciting background information or summarizing something, pick up the pace.
 If you're explaining something more technical, slow it down.
 These are the magic phrases that can save an awkward conversation.

-Eliminate filler wordsTatiana Ayazo/Rd.com Over-utilizing words such as “um,” “like,” and “ahh” can make you sound unsure and inarticulate.
+Eliminate filler wordsTatiana Ayazo/Rd.com If you're wondering how to be more articulate, it's probably because you've caught yourself over-utilizing words such as “um,” “like,” and “ahh,” which can make you sound unsure and inarticulate.
 Replace these fillers with more eloquent transitions, suggests Forbes contributor Selena Rezvani.
 “One of the functions of “Um” is to tell your audience that you’re not done talking yet and need to gather your thoughts," she writes.
 'Let’s move on to…', 'Another important consideration is…', and 'Let’s transition to talking about…' are great replacements.

 Content continues below ad